 Begin: Make magic circle,

-Outside of square – With Slp st on hook, turn to front.
-Slp St in front loop of each DC and loosely in each Chain.
-Ch1 in center of each side.
-Mark Ch1.
-Slp st to first Slp st and tie off.
+Outside of square – With Slp st on hook, front of the last row is facing you.
+Slp St in front loop of each DC and loosely in each Chain. > Ch1 in center of each side. >Mark Ch1.
+Slp st to first Slp st and tie off. >See pictures in long notes above.

 This is the end of the inner Granny square.